cmugpi/cmugpi.github.io/topics/latex/index.md

 - [Finite State Machine Designer][fsmd]
   - Tool that simplifies drawing [finite state machines][fsm], which come up in theoretical computer science classes.

+### Curl up with a cup of tea and just keep reading

 - [The Not So Short Introduction to LaTeX][lshort]
   - A very comprehensive overview of how LaTeX works in 157 pages of LaTeX.